-The following are applicable or potentially applicable requirements originating from Title VI of the Clean Air Act.
-The full text of the referenced regulations is contained in Appendix B to this permit.
+The following are applicable or potentially applicable requirements originating from Title VI of the Clean Air Act - Stratospheric Ozone Protection.
+The full text of the referenced regulations may be found on-line at http://ecfr.gpoaccess.gov under Title 40, or DEQ shall provide a copy upon request from the permittee.